JustManiak/Nyami/README.md

 ## 🛡️ Overview

-Nyami is a comprehensive Python obfuscation suite that transforms your source code into a protected, unreadable format while maintaining full functionality.
-Whether you're distributing commercial software, protecting proprietary algorithms, or securing sensitive applications, Nyami provides enterprise-grade protection against code theft and unauthorized analysis.
+Nyami is a Python obfuscator that transforms your source code into a protected, unreadable format while maintaining full functionality.
+Whether you're distributing commercial software, protecting proprietary software, or securing sensitive applications, Nyami provides enterprise-grade protection against code theft and unauthorized analysis.

 Our system uses **dynamic layering** - the number of protection layers changes with each obfuscation, creating a nearly unpredictable output that keeps reverse-engineers guessing!